 Figure~\ref{latt-fig} shows the dependency of the in--plane~(filled and empty circles) and out--of--plane~(filled and empty squares) lattice parameters as a function of Ru content.
 The first trend observed is a general increase in both lattice parameters with increasing Ru concentration, ranging from 5.58~\AA\ for Mn$_2$Ga to 6.00~\AA\ for the fully ordered Mn$_2$RuGa alloy.
 This behavior can be attributed to the incorporation of Ru atoms at specific lattice sites, which locally expand the Mn sublattice and lead to overall lattice enlargement inducing anisotropic changes in $a$ and $c$ lattice parameters.
 For low Ru content ($[1-x_p] \times 10^{2}= $ 0 to 8), the supercell retains an approximately cubic symmetry, indicating that the incorporation of up to two Ru atoms does not significantly distort the structure.
 However, as the Ru content increases further~($[1-x_p] \times 10^{2}= $ 16 to 91), a pronounced expansion along the out--of--plane direction is observed, while the in--plane parameter increases more moderately.
 In this regime, the difference between out--of--plane and in--plane lattice constants reaches a nearly constant value of $\Delta_{c-a}$$\sim$0.6~\AA\, signaling the emergence of a tetragonal distortion.
-From an atomic perspective, the observed preferential out-of-plane expansion of the lattice with increasing Ru content can be rationalized by considering the larger atomic radius of Ru compared to Mn or Ga.
-When Ru atoms are introduced at specific lattice sites, especially in asymmetric or less constrained environments, they exert local stress that is more readily relieved along the out-of-plane direction, where there is greater structural flexibility.
+From an atomic perspective, the observed preferential out-of-plane expansion of the lattice with increasing Ru content can be understood in terms of the progressive occupation of the ``vacant'' Ru sites in the Mn$_2$Ga lattice.
+As Ru atoms are incorporated, local structural relaxations induce an elongation along the c-axis, reflecting the interplay between atomic sizes and bonding preferences in the tetragonally distorted lattice.
+In particular, Ru atoms occupying asymmetric or less constrained lattice environments generate local stress that is more effectively relieved along the out-of-plane direction, where the lattice exhibits greater structural flexibility.